jxyin0513/SoloProject/frontend/README.md

 Please check out my live link [here](https://yelpsoloproject.herokuapp.com)

 Eat! is clone of website Yelp, which provide reviews about businesses, but I narrow it down to only for food places. \
-I used React to render in frontend, and Redux for managing data.
+I used React to render in frontend, and Redux for managing data. \

+Eat! is multiple page app, but mainly two pages that shows all businesses in the `main` page, and each business in ```/businesses/:businessId``` page.

 ## Installation Instruction